-(b) WORK PLAN -
+• (b) WORK PLAN

-Describe the activities or steps that you will use to achieve each of the objectives proposed during the entire project period in the Methodology section.
+Describe the activities or steps that you will use to achieve each of the objectives proposed during the entire period of performance in the Methodology section.
 Use a timeline that includes each activity and identifies responsible staff.
 As appropriate, identify meaningful support and collaboration with key stakeholders in planning, designing and implementing all activities.

-Your work plan should outline the contents of your institution's NFLP Standard Operating Procedure (SOP) to maintain your own internal policies, and should be distributed to all institutional stakeholders.
+Your work plan must outline the contents of your institution's NFLP Standard Operating Procedure (SOP) to maintain your own internal policies.
 Your work plan must demonstrate your plan to implement a project of the proposed scope.
 A sample work plan can be found here: